Dir: John Blakeley

 Army soldiers spend a weekend in a stately home

 This third film in the Somewhere series starts and ends with a railway scene.
 It opens with a shot of the frontage to London Victoria station and finishes with a scene at Barnes station, with a pre-war 3 SUB EMU leaving (one vehicle of the EMU is No.9720).
 During the latter half of the film there is a montage sequence featuring several express trains and these shots had been reused from the film Somewhere in Camp, which had been released the previous year (qv).
 Although Frank Randle was a successful and respected music hall comedian with a good reputation his comedy was purely music hall and did not translate to the silver screen particularly well.
 The movies are very low-budget and it seems as if someone has basically turned on the camera and sound and then run on till Randle has run out of inspiration as to what to do next.
 The acting is wooden and the plots very thin and the only real interest in these films now is as an aspect of entertainment which has passed into history.
 The Somewhere series of not particularly funny or entertaining movies ran to five in total, with a sixth, It’s a Grand Life (qv), following in the same context.
-At least some of them hold railway content.
-Incidentally, Barnes station featured here in this movie and in the second film Somewhere in Camp for it was quite near to the Riverside Studios in Hammersmith where all the studio work was carried out.
+This probably replaced Somewhere On Parade, a film that was originally intended as a vehicle for Frank Randle and Dan Young, only to be released in 1949 as What a Carry On! (qv) starring Jimmy Jewel and Ben Warriss.
+Despite being poor by today’s standards, at least some of the films hold railway content.
+Barnes station featured here in this movie and in the second film Somewhere in Camp for it was quite near to the Riverside Studios in Hammersmith where all the studio work was carried out.